loshithan/todo_backend/README.md

 #create connectionstring tag

-#replace the absolute path with your configuration as below
+#replace the absolute path with your configuration in connection string attribute